Non-fatal shooting on residential Christchurch street after pursuit was justified, watchdog rules

 Some officers breached policy by not reporting they were armed and not wearing ballistic body armour.

-"The man used lethal force to resist police, posing a risk to the officers and to members of the public," said Authority Chair, Judge Colin Doherty.
+"The man used lethal force to resist police, posing a risk to the officers and to members of the public," Authority chairman Judge Colin Doherty said.

 "Officers had little option but to respond, using their firearms to overcome and incapacitate the man."

-Canterbury District Commander Superintendent John Price said a debrief was held after the incident where staff received further training around wearing ballistic body armour and appropriate reporting when armed.
+Canterbury District Commander Superintendent John Price said a debrief was held after the incident at which staff received further training around wearing ballistic body armour and appropriate reporting when armed.

-Price said every day police are in the community and put in high-pressure situations.
+Price said every day police were in the community and put in high-pressure situations.

 These officers were simply ensuring the safety of the community they serve, he said.